-Zabrina Delgado originally hails from Washington State where she graduated from the University of Washington with a Bachelor’s of Science degree in Psychology.
+Zabrina Delgado represents workers’ compensation clients in both North and South Carolina.
+She originally hails from Washington State where she graduated from the University of Washington with a Bachelor’s of Science degree in Psychology.
 After graduating, Zabrina spent two years working at a law firm in Seattle, where she assisted Spanish speaking clients.
 Having enjoyed working with clients who would otherwise not have representation, Zabrina chose to attend law school with the goal of assisting underrepresented, and vulnerable communities with their legal issues.

 In August 2013 Zabrina began her legal studies at Wake Forest University School of Law.
 During law school, Zabrina made every effort to participate in pro bono work, eventually being selected as the school’s Pro Bono Immigration Project coordinator.
 She was inducted into Wake Forest’s Pro Bono Honor Society, having completed more than 75 hours of pro bono work throughout her law school career.